NOAA-GFDL/fre-cli/docs/usage/yaml_framework.rst

 Post-Processing Yaml
 ----------
 The post-processing yamls include information specific to experiments, such as directories to data and other scripts used, switches, and component information.
-The post-processing yaml can further define more `fre_properties` that may be experiment specific.
-If there are any repeated reuable variables, the ones set in this yaml will overwrite those set in the model yaml.
+The post-processing yaml can further define more ``fre_properties`` that may be experiment specific.
+If there are any repeated reusable variables, the ones set in this yaml will overwrite those set in the model yaml.